Editor: Professor Stephen Matthews MA (Cantab.) Ph.D

 The January 2018 issue, no 97, contains the third part of Frances Wilson's series "An Autumn Sonata" on Schubert's piano sonata in A, D959 and the first part of an essay by Stan Freed on Schubert's incomplete symphony in E major, D729.
 There is a report on the Schubert Day at the University of Leeds on November 17 - 18 and a review of Roderick Williams "Schubertian Journey" as recorded in his blog at http://rwschubertcycleproject.blogspot.co.uk/

-The Editor is always interested to receive possible contributions or comments from readers.
-Deadline for copy for the April 2018 issue, no. 98, is March 1.
-E-mail contributions to Stephen Matthews, Editor The Schubertian at firstname.lastname@example.org.
+The Editor is always interested to receive possible contributions, news, letters or comments from readers.
+Deadline for copy for the January 2019 issue, no. 101, is December 1.
+E-mail contributions to Stephen Matthews, Editor The Schubertian at email@example.com.
 Please send unformatted text, .doc or .odt files in Times New Roman with illustrations or scores as separate .jpeg files.